Common mistakes during cat introductions.

 Most cats like treats.
 Feeding both cats treats on each side of the door will prove that.
 In simple terms:

-If Cat 1 likes treats and Cat 2 likes treats that does not equal Cat 1 likes Cat 2!
+If Cat 1 likes treats and Cat 2 likes treats, that does not equal Cat 1 likes Cat 2!

-5. Cats like to be paid
+5. Cats like to be paid in high-value rewards.

 Cats like to be paid.
-You don’t work for free and neither do they.
+You don’t work for free, and neither do they.
 Make sure you keep up the high pay for good work!

 6. Stop feeding cats close to each other